astorfi/TensorFlow-World/README.rst

   * `TensorFlow Installation`_

 The virtual environment installation is recommended in order to prevent package conflict and having the capacity to customize the working environmen.
-The TensorFlow version employed for these tutorials was `0.12` how ever the files have been transformed and tested in TensorFlow version `1.0` using the following instructions:
+The TensorFlow version employed for these tutorials is `1.0`.
+However the files from previous versions can be transformed to newer versions (ex: version `1.0`) using the following instructions:

   * `Transitioning to TensorFlow 1.0 <https://www.tensorflow.org/install/migration/>`_